 - Disable and then re-enable the Auto Detect feature on your device

-- Restart both Garmin Connect app and your watch
+- Restart both the Garmin Connect app and your watch

-- Unpair the watch from Garmin Connect app and re-pair it
+- Unpair the watch from the Garmin Connect app and re-pair it

 Summary

-Avoid that feeling by tracking your efforts and see your times rapidly decrease.
+Avoid that feeling by tracking your efforts and seeing your times rapidly decrease.

 Cramps are your muscle spindle fibers not allowing the muscle to relax which can happen when the muscle is stretched/overloaded too quickly or in some cases electrolyte deficiency